 Tens of millions of people have dental crowns in their mouths.
+Dental crowns can last a long time, though occasionally they may fall out or break.
 We get many dental crown questions online at DentalChat.
 We will be discussing dental crowns and how sometimes the crown can fall off.

-- Loose Crowns Problems - Dental Crown Problems:
+Loose Crowns Problems Information - Dental Crown Problems Question Blog:

 Any product can fail or fall apart after a while.
 A dental crown is placed or cemented onto a tooth.
 Because of the wear and tear that happens from chewing on the dental crowned tooth, the crown can fall out or break off.
 That is, the crown that is placed onto a tooth can be worn out or fall apart either after many years or possibly after a short time.